Alpointernet/NavHide/README.md

 ## Issues

 - The navigation bar will reappear after a device restart
-- Doesn't work with 3 button navigation, switch to swipe gestures first
+- Doesn't work well with 3 button navigation, switch to swipe gestures first
+- Empty navigation area in apps persist if you have gesture hint enabled

 ## Tested On